sddhrthrt/tech_blog/source/_posts/2013-04-30-on-parting.markdown

 It's only getting worse as we are growing older, and world is getting smaller.
-By separating I don't mean that we are no longer going to the same school but living in the same town, as it with our childhood friends.
+By separating I don't mean that we are no longer going to the same school but living in the same town, as it was with our childhood friends.
 This time, we came from far off places, and we are going even further.
 Chances are, we are not going to meet for a long time.

 Is it going to matter?
 I told myself that we are going to find new friends,